senthilnathant/windows-installer-wix/README.md

 # windows-installer-wix

-This repository contains source code for Windows Installer built built with Wix ToolSet
+This repository contains source code for Windows Installer built with WiX ToolSet.

 a.
 Pre-requisites:
 --------------------